espocrm/documentation/administration/workflows.md

 Some available condition types:

 * _Equals_ - whether the field equals to specific value or value of another field.
-* _Was equals_ - whether the field was equal to specific value just before the workflow was triggered.
+* _Was equals_ - whether the field was equal to specific value before the workflow was triggered.
-* _Changed_ - whether the field was changed just before the workflow were triggered.
+* _Changed_ - whether the field was changed before the workflow were triggered.

 ## Actions